-The Office of Human Resources will provide you with the certification form to complete and sign, confirming your completion of all mandatory training.
+The Office of Human Resources will provide you with the certification form to sign and complete, confirming your completion of all mandatory training.

 The Rattler Card is the official identification card of Florida Agricultural and Mechanical University.
-Issued to all members of the University community, it is required for identification and access to essential campus services.
+Issued to all members of the university community, it is required for identification and access to essential campus services.
 It also offers a convenient account - Rattler Bucks- for making purchases on and off campus.
 The Rattler Card can also serve as an ATM card.
-These options are features specifically designed for the FAMU community.
+These options are features specifically designed for the Florida A&M community.
 You can select the options that benefit your needs.
 For more information regarding your iRattler card, click here.